kry0sc0pic/svan_simple_control/bridge/README.md

 ```

 If ROS is not available, the bridge will run in "mock mode", where it will accept commands but not send them to ROS.

-### How the Bridge Works

-The bridge acts as an intermediary between HTTP clients and the ROS system:

-1. **HTTP Server**: Accepts REST API requests from clients (web apps, mobile apps, scripts)
-2. **Request Validation**: Validates and sanitizes incoming requests
-3. **ROS Message Conversion**: Converts HTTP requests into proper ROS messages
-4. **Publishing**: Publishes messages to the `/svan/simple_control` ROS topic
-5. **Response Handling**: Returns success or error status to the client
-6. **History Tracking**: Keeps track of commands for debugging

-This allows you to control the SVAN robot from any programming language or environment that can make HTTP requests, without needing to implement ROS directly.

 ### API Endpoints